redwang/Late-blind-Model/README.md

 ### Step one:

--For obtaining meaningful representation of translated sound, we firstly model the translated sound via a classification task (MNIST dataset), then using the extracted embeddings as the conditional input to cross-modal generation.
+For obtaining meaningful representation of translated sound, we firstly model the translated sound via a classification task (MNIST dataset), then using the extracted embeddings as the conditional input to cross-modal generation.
 To start this, just do

 ```bash
 $ python train_vggish.py